influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/security.md

 ---
-title: Security Best Practices
+title: Managing security in InfluxDB Enterprise
 menu:
   enterprise_influxdb_1_5:
+    name: Managing security
     weight: 90
     parent: Administration
 ---

-Some customers may choose to install InfluxEnterprise with public internet access, however doing so can inadvertently expose your data and invite unwelcome attacks on your database.
+Some customers may choose to install InfluxDB Enterprise with public internet access, however doing so can inadvertently expose your data and invite unwelcome attacks on your database.
-Check out the sections below for how protect the data in your InfluxEnterprise instance.
+Check out the sections below for how protect the data in your InfluxDB Enterprise instance.

-## Enable Authentication
+## Enable authentication

-Password protect your InfluxEnterprise instance to keep any unauthorized individuals from accessing your data.
+Password protect your InfluxDB Enterprise instance to keep any unauthorized individuals from accessing your data.

 Resources: